Omar Bencomo: Tecolotes de los Dos Laredos

 On April 3, 2019, Bencomo signed with the Tecolotes de los Dos Laredos of the Mexican League.
-On April 18, Bencomo was released after registering a 6.97 ERA in 2 games.
+In two starts for Dos Laredos, he struggled to a 1-1 record and 6.97 ERA with eight strikeouts across 10 1/3 innings pitched.
+Bencomo was released by the Tecolotes on April 18.

 Sultanes de Monterrey

 On April 22, 2019, Bencomo signed with the Sultanes de Monterrey of the Mexican League.
-In 11 games for Monterrey, Bencomo pitched to a 3-2 record and 4.87 ERA.
+In 11 games for Monterrey, Bencomo pitched to a 3-2 record and 4.87 ERA with 20 strikeouts and one save across 40 2/3 innings pitched.

 Bravos de León

-On July 2, 2019, Bencomo was traded to the Bravos de León.
-Bencomo was released on July 29 after 3 games of 2.93 ERA ball.
+On July 2, 2019, Bencomo was traded to the Bravos de León of the Mexican League.
+In three starts for León, Bencomo posted a 1-0 record and 2.93 ERA with nine strikeouts across 15 1/3 innings pitched.
+Bencomo was released by the Bravos on July 29.

-Sugar Land Skeeters

 On February 19, 2020, Bencomo signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
 He did not play a game for the team due to the cancellation of the ALPB season because of the COVID-19 pandemic and became a free agent after the year.